-Double-click on the wikiserver.py file and a black command window will open.
+Double-click on the wikiserver.py file, a black commandline window will open.

 How to setup MoinMoin for various webservers / gateway interfaces.

-Please note that you require server admin experience for a server installation.
-It is not in the scope of this documentation to teach you (web) server configuration, but just to show you how MoinMoin is installed.
+Please note that we require server admin experience for a server installation.
+It is not in the scope of this documentation to teach you (web) server configuration, but just to show how MoinMoin is installed.
 If you are unsure about your experience level, please try the Quick Installation first.

 MoinMoin and WSGI